Static library: Linking and loading

 Any static library function can call a function or procedure in another static library.
 The linker and loader handle this the same way as for kinds of other object files.
 Static library files may be linked at run time by a linking loader (e.g., the X11 module loader).
 However, whether such a process can be called static linking is controversial.

 Creating static libraries in C/C++

 Static libraries can be easily created in C or in C++.
-These two languages provide storage-class specifiers for indicating external or internal linkage, in addition to providing other features.
-To create such a library, the exported functions/procedures and other objects variables must be specified for external linkage (i.e. by not using the C static keyword).
+These languages provide storage-class specifiers for indicating external or internal linkage, in addition to providing other features.
+To create such a library, the exported functions or procedures and other objects and variables must be specified for external linkage (i.e. by not using the C static keyword).
 Static library filenames usually have ".a" extension on Unix-like systems and ".lib" extension on Microsoft Windows.

 For example, on a Unix-like system, to create an archive named libclass.a from files class1.o, class2.o, class3.o, the following command would be used: